FatemehEngqvist/database/Day02/README.md

 * To provide isolation between programs accessing a database concurrently.
 If this isolation is not provided, the programs' outcomes are possibly erroneous.

 A database transaction, by definition, must be atomic, consistent, isolated and durable (ACID).
-Practically, the common pattern is
 A simple transaction is usually issued to the database system in a language like SQL wrapped in a transaction, using a pattern similar to the following:

 1. Begin the transaction
 2. Execute a set of data manipulations and/or queries
-3. If no errors occur then commit the transaction and end it
+3. If no error occurs then commit the transaction and end it
 4. If errors occur then rollback the transaction and end it

-If no errors occurred during the execution of the transaction then the system commits the transaction.
-A transaction commit operation applies all data manipulations within the scope of the transaction and persists the results to the database.
+A transaction commit applies all data manipulations within the scope of the transaction and persists the results to the database.
 If an error occurs during the transaction, or if the user specifies a rollback operation, the data manipulations within the transaction are not persisted to the database.
 In no case can a partial transaction be committed to the database since that would leave the database in an inconsistent state.

 ```JAVA
 con.setAutoCommit(false);